groupvine/gv-doc/2-members/1_1-membersAdd.md

 <span id="gv-2members-11membersAdd"></span>
 ## Pasting a List of Member Addresses

-An option to uploading a file to add new members is to copy addresses, e.g. from an email in your inbox, and paste them into the “Paste email addresses here” box on the **Upload & Export** tab on your **Membership** page, and click **Upload Addresses**.
+An option to uploading a file to add new members is to copy addresses, e.g. from an email in your inbox, and paste them into the “Paste email addresses here” box on the Membership's Upload & Export tab, and click **Upload Addresses**.

 <img src="/docimages/addmem-paste.png" width="75%">